prasadmahendra/mpc/README.md

   * Linux
     * You will need a version of Ipopt 3.12.1 or higher.
 The version available through `apt-get` is 3.11.x.
 If you can get that version to work great but if not there's a script `install_ipopt.sh` that will install Ipopt.
 You just need to download the source from the Ipopt [releases page](https://www.coin-or.org/download/source/Ipopt/) or the [Github releases](https://github.com/coin-or/Ipopt/releases) page.
     * Then call `install_ipopt.sh` with the source directory as the first argument, ex: `bash install_ipopt.sh Ipopt-3.12.1`.
-  * Windows: TODO.
-If you can use the Linux subsystem and follow the Linux instructions.
 * [CppAD](https://www.coin-or.org/CppAD/)
   * Mac: `brew install cppad`
   * Linux `sudo apt-get install cppad` or equivalent.
-  * Windows: TODO.
-If you can use the Linux subsystem and follow the Linux instructions.
 * [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page).
 This is already part of the repo so you shouldn't have to worry about it.
 * Simulator.
 You can download these from the [releases tab](https://github.com/udacity/CarND-MPC-Project/releases) (or [here](https://github.com/udacity/self-driving-car-sim/releases))
 * Not a dependency but read the [DATA.md](./DATA.md) for a description of the data sent back from the simulator.